ImagineSocialGit/engage-core/docs/config-templates/README.md

 - Runtime-only URLs must come from runtime payloads/services, not static config guesses.
 - Runtime artifact payloads must stay compact; source/debug/template identity belongs in metadata where appropriate.
 - SMS visibility belongs to Messaging channel availability for the relevant surface, not one-off provider checks.
+- For SMS line breaks, use a nowdoc or `\n` in a double-quoted PHP string; single-quoted `'\n'` remains literal and line breaks affect segmentation.
 - Imported-contact permission invitations are a distinct Messaging-owned one-time consent flow, not a normal Broadcast bypass.
 - Message scopes and consent domains are separate.
 Do not create a new consent identity merely because a new message scope exists.
 - Webinar consent acknowledgements come from consent-domain resolution, not scope-specific `opt_ins` groups in reusable message definition files.
 - Authorable message tokens are validated through `TokenContractRegistry` + `MessageTemplateTokenValidator`; do not use a global token allowlist.
+- Reserved `{delivery_consolidation_*}` fields are internal composition placeholders, not universal authorable tokens.
 - Webinar schedule profiles may use `delay`, `anchored`, or `next_day_at`. `next_day_at` uses client timezone and strict `HH:MM`.
 - Core Webinar Messaging should stay small, complete, generic, and vertical-neutral.
 Rich branded copy/cadence belongs in client config.
 - Rich vertical/client preset packages belong in `client/{client-key}/config/presets.php`; any selected package key must exist after effective merge.